Café La Trova - Miami, FL

-A Miami native of Jewish and Latin descent, Michelle Bernstein has dazzled diners and critics with her sublime cuisine and a personality as bright and vibrant as the Florida sun.
+Chef Michelle Bernstein, a Miami native of Jewish and Latin descent, has dazzled diners and critics alike with her sublime cuisine and a personality as bright and vibrant as the Florida sun.

-“My food isn’t heavy-handed or unnecessarily complicated,” says the James Beard Foundation Award winner (Best Chef South 2008) and author of Cuisine à Latina (Houghton Mifflin Harcourt 2008).
-“You don’t need heavy-handed technique and over-the-top presentations to make a dish work.
-It’s about amazing ingredients, layered flavors, and simplicity.
+“My food isn’t heavy handed or unnecessarily complicated,” says Bernstein, a James Beard Award winner (Best Chef South 2008) and author of Cuisine a Latina (Houghton Mifflin Harcourt 2008).
+“You don’t need heavy handed technique and over the top presentations to make a dish work.
+It’s about amazing ingredients, layered flavors and simplicity.
 My style of cooking is inspired by my own food memories and it’s the simple, soulful cooking that I remember from my travels.
 I cook the food I love and I think that love translates to the diners.”

-Bernstein dedicates time to Common Threads, an after-school program for underprivileged kids, and regularly appears on such national TV shows as Top Chef and Good Morning America.
-Bernstein also hosts the Emmy Award–winning PBS weekly television series Check, Please!
-South Florida as well as Miami’s Channel 10 weekly TV series SoFlo Taste that celebrates the food of South Florida.
+Bernstein dedicates time to Common Threads, an after-school program for underprivileged kids, and regularly appears on an array of national TV shows, from Top Chef to Good Morning America.
+Bernstein also hosts the Emmy award-winning PBS weekly television series, Check, Please!
+South Florida.
+Now in its third year, Bernstein also hosts for the weekly TV series on Channel 10, SoFlo Taste that celebrates the food of South Florida.

 Most recently, Bernstein partnered with American Express to create the menu for the new Centurion Lounge at Miami International Airport.
-In addition, she is a member of Macy’s Culinary Council and a Lexus Culinary Master.
+In addition, she is a Lexus Culinary Master, a member of Macy’s Culinary Council and has a partnership with Celebrity Cruise Lines.

-Bernstein has also worked with Memorial Cancer Institute (MCI), a part of Memorial Healthcare System, to provide oncology patients with food alternatives to help ease their way through treatment.
+Bernstein has also worked with Memorial Cancer Institute (MCI), a part of Memorial Healthcare System, to provide oncology patients with a variety of food alternatives to help ease their way through treatment.